Vitamin Subscriptions Compared: Ritual vs Persona Nutrition vs 3 More

 PillPack also came up in my search as a brand that focuses on prescription medication refills through the mail, but you can also add vitamins– so all of your medication and supplements can be packaged together.
 I haven’t had a chance to research them as thoroughly yet, but I like the added convenience factor if you also take a daily medication, and if they accept your insurance.

-Personally: I’m considering switching from Care/of to VitaminPacks based on price, but I’m on the fence because I really don’t like that I can’t customize my subscription online.
-(And it’s worth noting that VitaminPacks isn’t always the cheaper option, although it worked out that way for the vitamins my doctor recommended to me.)
+Personally: I’ve tried Honest Company supplements in the past, but I find that daily packs make it easier for me to stick to a routine.
+I’m considering switching from Care/of to Persona based on price and options.
+(It may be worth noting that Persona isn’t always the cheaper option, although it worked out that way for the vitamins my doctor recommended to me.)

 Which vitamin subscription would you choose?
 Tell us in the comments!